 Ballyhaunis is the first town in Ireland to have a Multi-purpose Sports Facility which boasts the ability to facilitate different sports under the one roof, including soccer, basketball, volleyball, badminton, tennis and bocci.
 It was officially opened by Councilor John Cribben on 7th May 2010 and is very popular in the town and surrounding areas.

 In Ballyhaunis, community is very important, we have regular meetings to discuss the future of the town.
 We have an annual festival which brings hundreds of people to the town, an annual Pub Quiz spread through the whole town on one night.
-This year a new feature of the festival is "Party in the Park", an evening of free music in the friary field showcasing local talent.
 We recently held the 8K Road Race here which was very popular with runners from all over the country.
 At Christmas we have a visit from Santa who turns on the Christmas Lights and brings the community together, children and adults alike.